jhpohovey/simple-remote/README.md

      python3 -m venv venv
      ```

-4. Activate the virtual environment:
+4. [only if you did 3.]
+Activate the virtual environment:
    - On Windows:
      ```sh
      venv\Scripts\activate